TRAFFORD SPECIFIC INFORMATION

 A local connection is determined by the facts and circumstances at the date that the local authority completed its enquiries.

-A young person owed leaving care duties the Children Act 1989 will have a local connection to the area of the children services authority that owes them the duties.
+A young person owed leaving care duties under the Children Act 1989 will have a local connection to the area of the children services authority that owes them the duties.

 Where a care leaver is aged under 21 and normally lives in a different area to that of a local authority that owes them leaving care duties, and has done for at least two years including some time before they turned 16, the young person will also have a local connection in that area.